-- For men, it may be possible to store sperm. - For women, it may possible to remove eggs, fertilise them with sperm and store them. - Or it may be possible to remove eggs and freeze them so they may be fertilised later.
+- For men, it may be possible to store sperm. - For women, it may possible to remove eggs, fertilise them with their partner's sperm and store them. - For women who don't have a partner, it may be possible to remove eggs and freeze them so they may be fertilised later.